UGent-DNA/TGS/README.md

 Obtaining data on the distribution of destinations of orders (apart from the 5 container terminals in the port of Antwerp) is very difficult.
 In order to model this, we assumed a uniform distibution over road located in areas that are marked as "industrial" by OpenStreetMap.
 The python script 'ConfigurationCode/SelectDestinations.py' precomputes these potential destinations which are written to the file 'industrial_edges.add.xml'.

+All the input needed for the simulation can be found in the folder 'input'.
+Note that two of the files have to be extracted before they can be used.

 ## Different parts of the code